Learning Multi-Agent Coordination through Connectivity-driven Communication: Experimental results

 When the number of agents is increased, and the level of difficulty is significantly higher, all the baselines fail to complete the task whilst CDC still maintains excellent performance with a success rate of $ 0.99 $.
 In Line Control, both scenarios ($ N=4 $ and $ N=10 $) are efficiently solved by CDC with higher success rate and less time compared to MAAC, while all other algorithms fail.
 For Dynamic Pack Control, amongst the competitors, only CommNet does not fail.
 In this environment, only the leaders can see the point of interest, hence the other agents must learn how to communicate with them.
 In this case, CDC also outperforms CommNet on both the number of targets that are being caught and travelled distance.
 Overall, it can be noted that the gains in performance achieved by CDC, compared to other methods, significantly increase when increasing the number of agents.

-Learning curves for Formation Control and Dynamic Pack Control, averaged over five runs, are shown in Figure \ref{fig:learningcurves} (see also the Appendix, Section \ref{subsec:supp_learningcurves}, for other environments).
+Learning curves for { all the environments}, averaged over five runs, are shown in Figure \ref{fig:learningcurves}.
 Here it can be noticed that CDC reaches the highest reward overall.
-The Dynamic Pack Control task is particularly interesting as only two methods are capable of solving it, CommNet and CDC, and both of them implement explicit communication mechanisms.
-With only $4$ agents, the reward curves of CommNet, MAAC, When2Com, TarMac and CDC tend to be approximately similar, but increasing the numbers of agents to $8$ highlights the remarkable benefits introduced by CDC.
+The Dynamic Pack Control task is particularly interesting as only {three} methods are capable of solving it, {CommNet, IS and CDC}, and all of them implement explicit communication mechanisms.
 The high variance associated with CDC and CommNet in Dynamic Pack Control can be explained by the fact that, when a landmark is reached by all the agents, the environment returns a higher reward.
 These are the only two methods capable of solving the task, and lower variance is associated to other methods that perform poorly.
 The performance of CDC when varying the number of agents at execution time is investigated (see Appendix, Section \ref{sec:supp_varna}).